Energy Guidelines

 Window / Portable Air Conditioning Units

 Window air conditioners are not permitted on campus.
 Portable air conditioning units are to be used only in exceptional circumstances and must be approved by Facilities Management.
-These units can cause damage to the buildings, have a high life cycle costs (energy and maintenance), and are noisy.
-Additionally, operating a unit in air conditioning mode below about 10°C (50°F) outside air temperature will quickly damage the unit.
-Specific petitions for installation of alternative heating/cooling will be reviewed only after Facilities Management has determined that the primary heating/cooling source is not capable of meeting University Temperature Guidelines.
+These units have high life cycle costs (energy and maintenance).
+Specific requests for installation of alternative heating/cooling will be reviewed only after Facilities Management has determined that the primary heating/cooling source is not capable of meeting University Temperature Guidelines.

 Summer Cooling